-The code in Figure 16.1 produces the two plots we looked at above and a plot intended to give an accurate impression of the movement of housing prices.
+The code in Figure 21.2 produces the two plots we looked at above and a plot intended to give an accurate impression of the movement of housing prices.
 It uses two plotting facilities that we have not yet seen.
-The call pylab.bar(quarters, prices, width) produces a bar chart with width wide bars.
-The left edges of the bars are the values of the elements of quarters and the heights of the bars are the values of the corresponding elements of prices.
-The call pylab.xticks(quarters+width/2.0, labels) describes the labels associated with the bars.
+The call pylab.bar(quarters, prices, width) produces a bar chart with bars of the given width.
+The left edges of the bars are the values of the elements of the list quarters and the heights of the bars are the values of the corresponding elements of the list prices.
+The function call pylab.xticks(quarters+width/2, labels) describes the labels to be associated with the bars.
 The first argument specifies where each label is to be placed and the second argument the text of the labels.
 The function yticks behaves analogously.
+The call plotHousing('fair') produces the plot in Figure 21.3.

 '''

 def plotHousing(impression):

-'""Assumes impression a str.
+"""Assumes impression a str.
 Must be one of 'flat',

 'volatile,' and 'fair'

 Produce bar chart of housing prices over time"""

 f = open('midWestHousingPrices.txt', 'r')

 #Each line of file contains year quarter price

 #for Midwest region of U.S.

 labels, prices = ([], [])

 for line in f:

 year, quarter, price = line.split()

 label = year[2:4] + '\n Q' + quarter[1]

 labels.append(label)

-prices.append(float(price)/1000)
+prices.append(int(price)/1000)

 quarters = pylab.arange(len(labels)) #x coords of bars

 width = 0.8 #Width of bars

-if impression == 'flat':

-pylab.semilogy()

 pylab.bar(quarters, prices, width)

-pylab.xticks(quarters+width/2.0, labels)
+pylab.xticks(quarters+width/2, labels)

 pylab.title('Housing Prices in U.S. Midwest')

 pylab.xlabel('Quarter')

 pylab.ylabel('Average Price ($1,000\'s)')

 if impression == 'flat':

-pylab.ylim(10, 103)
+pylab.ylim(1, 500)

 elif impression == 'volatile':

 pylab.ylim(180, 220)

 elif impression == 'fair':

 pylab.ylim(150, 250)

 else:

 raise ValueError

 plotHousing('flat')

 pylab.figure()

 plotHousing('volatile')

-pylab.figure()

-plotHousing('fair')

 '''

-Figure 16.1 Plotting housing prices
+Figure 21.2 Plotting housing prices